TwilioDevEd/client-quickstart-java/README.md

 # Twilio Client Quickstart for Java

-This application should give you a ready-made starting point for writing your own video apps with Twilio Video.
-Before we begin, we need to collect all the config values we need to run the application:

 This application should give you a ready-made starting point for writing your own voice apps with Twilio Client.
 Before we begin, we need to collect all the config values we need to run the application: